rdbc-io/rdbc-pool/rdbc-pool-doc/docs/scala/creating.md

 ## Creating a pool

 The pool is implemented in [`ConnectionPool`]() class.
-To create instance of the pool use `ConnectionPool`'s companion object `apply` method as follows:
+To create instance of the pool use `ConnectionPool` companion object's `apply` method as follows:

 ```
 #!scala